 Students serve as Teaching Assistants (TAs) for undergrad courses (one each semester).
-Teaching assistantships are governed by the department's TA Rights and Responsibilities policy (see Appendix F) which frames the TA experience as a learning experience for the student, and not primarily as a grader for the faculty.
+Teaching assistantships are governed by the department's TA Rights and Responsibilities policy (forms may be found on the Department of English website: https://english.rice.edu/graduate-forms) which frames the TA experience as a learning experience for the student, and not primarily as a grader for the faculty.
 TA supervisors are required to fill out an evaluation at the end of the semester; this goes into the student file and becomes part of the decision-making process about future competitive teaching opportunities.
 We also ask for special TA evaluations from the students.
 After a review of the evaluations, the graduate committee can require more supervised (TA) experience before the student can move on to independent teaching.